SiriusBYT/Flashcord/README.md

 It is not recommended to use Flashcord on Low-End Systems, you could, but in that case, disable animations and transitions with the variables provided.

+Flashcord recommends using **Discord Canary** as it was made on it.

 ### ⚠️ Flashcord requires the "Channel Emojis" Discord Experiment for the best experience.
 Flashcord can work without this experiment, however without it, Flashcord looks more dead and less full of life, it is very recommended to enable that experiment.